Superhzf/PaperImplementation/NLP/Similarity_Analysis_of_Contextual_Word_Representation-Models/README.md

 The output should similar to this `/Users/yourname/opt/miniconda3/envs/contextual_repr_analysis/lib/python3.6/site-packages/allennlp/__init__.py`

-Next, go to the `allennlp` folder by `cd /Users/yourname/opt/miniconda3/envs/contextual_repr_analysis/lib/python3.6/site-packages/allennlp/modules/token_embedders`
+2. Go to the `allennlp` folder by `cd /Users/yourname/opt/miniconda3/envs/contextual_repr_analysis/lib/python3.6/site-packages/allennlp/modules/token_embedders`

-Then, in the folder, edit the file by `vim language_model_token_embedder.py`.

-Next, in the file, set up the line numbers by `set number` and we will start from line 172.
+3. In the folder, edit the file by `vim language_model_token_embedder.py`, and in the file, set up the line numbers by `set number` and we will start from line 172.

-Ten,
+4.
 `